 However, it’s still subject to the HIPAA Privacy Rules.
 These rules control the conditions under which the ICHRA can share protected health information (PHI) with the company.

 To comply with these requirements, the plan document should designate HIPAA privacy officers.
 This group, or individuals, will be exposed to participants’ PHI and are almost always the plan administrator.

-The plan documents should also outline rules regulating the use and disclosure of PHI in accordance with HIPAA Privacy Rules.
-Finally, it should address PHI protection, in accordance with HIPAA Security Rules.
+The plan documents should also outline rules regulating the use and disclosure of PHI according to HIPAA Privacy Rules.
+Finally, it should address PHI protection, per HIPAA Security Rules2.

 If an ICHRA is being offered to businesses with more than 50 employees, it needs to address all other sections of HIPAA as well.

 The plan document must address how the ICHRA behaves concerning certain federal mandates, including the Family and Medical Leave Act (FMLA) and Uniformed Services Employment and Reemployment Rights Act (USERRA).
 How the ICHRA responds to these mandates largely depends on the organization's size.

 9. The procedure for amending the plan